dnnsjsk/spx/readme.txt

 * Edit Button: convert to Shadow DOM
 * Edit Button: fix discard button not getting assigned correctly classes in headless mode
 * Enhancement: add unified ARIA properties and focus styles to all Buttons across components
+* Enhancement: clean up assets folder and make move CSS files
 * Enhancement: rename 'gallery' helper to 'images'
+* Enhancement: use Adoptable Stylesheets for Shadow Dom in Chrome
+* Fix: boolean values not working for Shortcodes
 * Fix: don't create undefined fallback in CSS variables if no styles are set
 * Fix: prevent double style sheets in Shadow DOM
-* Fix: boolean values not working for Shortcodes
 * Icon: add 'loader' type to display a simple rotating loader
 * Icon: convert to Shadow DOM
 * Iframe: add 'loader-background' attribute